ENGL 127 Research Writing: Social Sciences (Frye)

 ProQuest, Academic Search Complete, and other research databases include article abstracts and citation information without full text.
 This is useful to you as a researcher!

-You may check the box for Full Text only results, but if you leave it unchecked, you will learn about highly relevant articles that you can track down elsewhere, whether in another GRC database or in WorldCat.
+You may check the filter for Full Text only results (usually at the top or to the side of the results), but if you leave it unchecked, you will learn about highly relevant articles that you can track down elsewhere, whether in another GRC database or in WorldCat.

 You can borrow articles we do not have in full text for free through Interlibrary Loan.